CaitlynForster/CaitlynForster.github.io/CV.md

-__2020__ Ecological Society of Auystralia Conference, Virtual _The impact of Phantom Decoys on bumblebee foraging behaviour_ Presentation _Behavioural adaptations to Ecolgical challenges_ Symposium chair
+__2020__ Ecological Society of Auystralia Conference, Virtual _The impact of Phantom Decoys on bumblebee foraging behaviour_ Presentation _Behavioural adaptations to Ecological challenges_ Symposium chair

 __2020__ Australasian Soceity for the Study of Animal Behaviour Conference, Virtual _The impact of Phantom Decoys on bumblebee foraging behaviour_ Presentation, **Runner up best student talk**